ibm-cloud-docs/cloud-infrastructure/faq-microsoft.md

 For more information, see [IBM support plans](/docs/account?topic=account-support-plans).

-## How does {{site.data.keyword.cloud}} and Microsoft work together to solve issues?
+## How does {{site.data.keyword.cloud_notm}} and Microsoft work together to solve issues?
 {: #faq-microsoft-support-ibm-cloud-solve}
 {: faq}

-If Microsoft involvement is required to solve a potential issue, {{site.data.keyword.cloud}} [support](/docs/account?topic=account-gettinghelp) engages Microsoft support.
+If Microsoft involvement is required to solve a potential issue, {{site.data.keyword.cloud_notm}} [support](/docs/account?topic=account-gettinghelp) engages Microsoft support.

 For client BYOL Microsoft software issues, you need to contact [Microsoft support](https://support.microsoft.com/en-us){: external}.

-## Does {{site.data.keyword.cloud}} and Microsoft offer an extended support agreement?
+## Does {{site.data.keyword.cloud_notm}} and Microsoft offer an extended support agreement?
 {: #faq-extended-support-microsoft-ibm-cloud}
 {: faq}

-{{site.data.keyword.cloud}} adheres to Microsoft end of service (EOS) dates. {{site.data.keyword.cloud}} and Microsoft don't offer an extended support agreement.
+{{site.data.keyword.cloud_notm}} adheres to Microsoft end of service (EOS) dates. {{site.data.keyword.cloud_notm}} and Microsoft don't offer an extended support agreement.
 However, IBM support works with [Microsoft support](https://support.microsoft.com/en-us){: external} when needed.

-## What is the level of support between {{site.data.keyword.cloud}} and customers who use Microsoft software?
+## What is the level of support between {{site.data.keyword.cloud_notm}} and customers who use Microsoft software?
 {: #faq-microsoft-ibm-cloud-responsibilities}
 {: faq}

-{{site.data.keyword.cloud}} provides the cloud infrastructure and Microsoft stock images. {{site.data.keyword.cloud}} [support](/docs/account?topic=account-gettinghelp) covers any issue with the cloud infrastructure and the stock images - such as driver mismatch or licensing.
+{{site.data.keyword.cloud_notm}} provides the cloud infrastructure and Microsoft stock images. {{site.data.keyword.cloud_notm}} [support](/docs/account?topic=account-gettinghelp) covers any issue with the cloud infrastructure and the stock images - such as driver mismatch or licensing.
 Issues that are related to images and licensing are the responsibility of the customer.
 Custom images (customer-owned images) are also the responsibility of the customer.

-## Is the Microsoft operating system cost included in the on-demand {{site.data.keyword.cloud}} virtual servers cost?
+## Is the Microsoft operating system cost included in the on-demand {{site.data.keyword.cloud_notm}} virtual servers cost?
 {: #faq-microsoft-os-cost-ibm-cloud}
 {: faq}

 For IBM stock images, the operating systems license cost is included as part of the virtual server cost that you see in the catalog.
 Custom image licenses are billed separately.

-## Does {{site.data.keyword.cloud}} support Bring Your Own License (BYOL) for Microsoft software?
+## Does {{site.data.keyword.cloud_notm}} support Bring Your Own License (BYOL) for Microsoft software?
 {: #faq-microsoft-ibm-cloud-byol}
 {: faq}

-Yes. {{site.data.keyword.cloud}} supports BYOL.
+Yes. {{site.data.keyword.cloud_notm}} supports BYOL.

 In 2019, Microsoft implemented licensing rules that customers must follow when they use Microsoft licenses on non-Microsoft cloud providers.
 On 29 August 2022, Microsoft changed their policy.
 The policy change [announcement](https://www.microsoft.com/en-us/licensing/news/options-for-hosted-cloud){: external} says that you can now deploy a Microsoft BYOL on shared (multi-tenant) hosts.
 Previously, this rule was limited to dedicated (single-tenant) hosts Make sure that you read and understand the most recent [Microsoft terms and condition](https://www.microsoft.com/en-us/licensing/news/new-software-assurance-benefit-to-support-hosting-from-third-party-providers){: external}.